Ecuadorian Wood-Aged Chocolate

 Starting in 2013, we initiated the world’s first-ever long-term aging program for dark chocolate.
 In the process, we’ve consulted winemakers, enology professors, sommeliers, molecular scientists, conducted phenolic analysis in partnership with the enology department of Washington University, and experimented with twelve different aging vessels in countless different forms and conditions.
 Every year, we release to the public our finest expression of aged chocolate as one of our Vintage editions.

-For four years, our Vintage 2014 chocolate lived inside a wide range of Ecuadorian wood vessels.
+For four years, our Vintage 2014 chocolate lived inside four different wood vessels.
 Two and a half years into the experiment, we sat down with our intimate panel of flavor analysts and conducted a blind flavor and aroma test.
-Everyone unanimously agreed that the most flavorful and aromatic chocolate, at this particular juncture, was that which had been aged in Andean Alder wood.
+Everyone unanimously agreed that the most flavorful and aromatic of the wood-aged chocolates, at this particular juncture, was Andean-Alder matured.

-Andean Alder (Alnus acuminata) grows wild in the mid elevations of the Andes Mountains.
-Alder wood has long been used for both medicinal and flavoring purposes by indigenous cultures in Ecuador.
-Like oak, it is rich with tannins and has also been used to tan leather.
-Its influence on our 2014 edition chocolate can described as truly eccentric and unquestionably unique.
+Andean alder (Alnus acuminata) grows wild in the mid elevations of the Andes Mountains.
+Alder wood has long been used for both medicinal and flavoring purposes.
+Like oak, it is rich with tannins and has traditionally been used to tan leather.
+Its influence on our 2014 edition chocolate can rightfully be described as unquestionably unique, bordering on the wild.